Common Myths: Parking Lot Accidents

 Private parking lots often become obstacle courses for drivers.
-They are usually filled with heavy vehicle traffic moving in and out parking spots, turning from every which angle, and inattentive pedestrians looking down at their phones or shopping lists, the ingredients for car wrecks.
+They’re usually filled with the ingredients for car wrecks: heavy traffic moving in and out parking spots, turning from every which angle; and inattentive pedestrians looking down at their phones or shopping lists.

-As a car accident lawyer, I often receive calls from victims of private parking lot wrecks.
-The beginning of the conversation usually begins with the individual saying something to the effect of: “My mom/friend/co-worker said that because my accident happened in a private parking lot, I can’t make the other driver’s insurance company pay for my damages.”
-A recent call prompted this article, which provides information debunking that misconception.
+As a car accident lawyer, I often receive calls from those involved in parking lot wrecks.
+The call usually begins with the person saying something like: “My mom/friend/co-worker said that because my accident happened in a private parking lot, I can’t make the other driver’s insurance company pay for my damage.”
+For the following reasons, that is just one of the misconceptions about private parking lot accidents.

 I. What Are My Rights in a Parking Lot Car Wreck?